dwave-training/employee-scheduling/README.md

 2. Bill and Frank cannot work during the same shift.
 3. Erica and Harriet would like to work the same shift.

-Modify the program to reflect these additional constraints.
+Modify the function `build_dqm()` to reflect these additional constraints.
 Note that when you run your program, you may not have two employees per shift this time.

 ## Challenge: Exercise 4